Large-space and long-time asymptotic behaviors of $N_{\infty}$-soliton solutions (soliton gas) for the focusing Hirota equation: Introduction

 Moreover, the larger-order limits of multipole solitons and rogue waves were studied~\cite{miller,bil1,bil2,bil3} by using the robust inverse scattering transform~\cite{RIST} and Riemann-Hilbert problems~\cite{RH2,RH}.
 The Deift-Zhou's nonlinear steepest descent method~\cite{RH} and $\bar\partial$-steepest descent method~\cite{dbar,dbar2} with Riemann-Hilbert problems~\cite{RHP1,RHP2,RHP3} were used to study the long-time asymptotics of some integrable nonlinear wave systems, for example, the nonlinear Schr\"odinger (NLS), KdV, Camassa-Holm (CH), Degasperis-Procesi, Fokas-Lenells, Sasa-Satsuma, modified CH, derivative NLS, and short-pulse equations (see ~\cite{n1a,n1,n2,n3,n4,n5,n6,n7,d1,d2,d3,d4,d5,d6,d7} and references therein).
-Recently, Grava {\it et al}~\cite{Girotti-1,Girotti-2,Grava-3} studied the soliton gas, dense soliton gas, and soliton shielding of the KdV, modified KdV, and NLS equations, respectively, starting from the $N$-soliton solution characterized by a Riemann-Hilbert problem.